Grizzlies vs. Pelicans Player Props Betting Odds

 |3PM

-- Brandon Ingram is posting 23.7 points per game, 1.2 more than Tuesday's prop total.
+- Jonas Valanciunas' 14.9 points per game are 0.4 more than Tuesday's prop total.

-- He has pulled down 4.9 rebounds per game, 0.4 higher than his prop bet on Tuesday.

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.